omriberchman/HP-prodesk-600-G3-Hackintosh-EFI-OpenCore-/README.md

 # HP-prodesk-600-G3-Hackintosh opencore EFI
 An EFI for hackintosh based on th HP prodesk 600 G3 system with the following hardware:

-CPU : Intel® Core™ i5-7500 with Intel® HD Graphics 630 (3.4 GHz base frequency, up to 3.8 GHz, 6 MB cache, 4 cores)
+CPU : Intel® Core™ i5-7500 with Intel® HD Graphics 630 (3.4 GHz base frequency, up to 3.8 GHz, 6 MB cache, 4 cores) [Should work with any other Kaby lake CPU]

-GPU : UHD 630
+GPU : HD 630

 Memory : 8GB 2400 MHz DDR4